Tiantsoa79/EL1P2-projet-intermediaire/README.md

 # Link

 You can find the app by clicking [here](https://el1p2-aws-rekognition.herokuapp.com/).
-If it doeesn't work, please try the local method by using all the source code given.
+If it doesn't work, please try the local method by using all the source code given.

 # Getting Started with Create React App